bobbingwide/sb-chart-block/README.md

 5. Chart type toolbar selection

 ## Upgrade Notice
+# 0.4.1
+Upgrade for compatibility with Gutenberg 11.4.0 and above.

 # 0.4.0
 Upgrade for an internationalized version compatible with the WordPress widget block editor.